armory/docs/content/en/armory-cdaas/setup/cli.md

 title: Get Started with the CLI to Deploy Apps
 linktitle: CLI
 description: >
-  Use the Borealis CLI to interact with Project Borealis.
-You can integrate Borealis into your existing CI/CD tooling.
-Start by familiarizing yourself with the Borealis CLI and its workflow.
+  Use the CLI to interact with Armory CDaaS.
+You can integrate Armory CDaaS into your existing CI/CD tooling.
+Start by familiarizing yourself with the CLI and its workflow.
 exclude_search: true
 weight: 20
 ---

 ## {{% heading "prereq" %}}

-Before you start, make sure that someone at your organization has completed the [Get Started with Project Borealis]({{< ref "get-started" >}}).
-That guide describes how to prepare your deployment target so that you can use the Borealis CLI to deploy apps to it.
+Before you start, make sure that someone at your organization has completed the onboarding steps in {{< linkWithTitle "get-started.md" >}}.
+That guide describes how to prepare your deployment target so that you can use the CLI to deploy apps to it.

 ## Register for Armory's hosted cloud services

 Register for Armory's hosted cloud services by accepting the invitation.
-You should receive an email invite to Borealis from your organization's administrator.
+You should receive an email invite to Armory CDaaS from your organization's administrator.

 Note that you need a device that can support OTP two-factor authentication, such as a smartphone with the Google Authenticator app.

-## Install the Borealis CLI
+## Install the Armory CDaaS CLI

 The CLI binary is called `armory`.
 You can install the CLI using the Armory Version Manager (AVM) or you can install the `armory` binary manually.